Laura6826/pands-weekly-tasks/README.md

 - All other variables within the range would be treated as the weekend using the *else* statement.
 - If the day was identified as the weekend, the print out would read as;
   - *'Today is '*(name_of_day[day_of_week])*'.
 Hurrah, go back to bed!'*

+**When run:**

+- The program will print:
+  - Today is Saturday.
+    Its the weekend!
+Hurrah, go back to bed!

 **Associated Code:**